 This is often the preferred source of heat when rapid heat response is needed and, as such, quartz heaters are often used for plastic thermoforming and high-speed processes that has several tooling changes thought out the day.

 How efficient are quartz heaters?

 Quartz heaters are one of the most efficient types of heating element available.
 They convert 100% of the electrical energy used into heat.
-All parts come fully encased in a highly reflective stainless steel housing, which prevents heat from escaping from the back of the device.
+All parts come fully encased in a steel housing, which prevents heat from escaping from the back of the device.

 What’s more, they only heat specific areas and objects (rather than the entire surrounding area) and rapidly reach the desired temperature.
 As a result, heat energy is never wasted.

 How much do quartz heaters cost?

 This will depend on two main factors, including the size of your chosen quartz heaters and the quantity that you require.
 Here at Under Control, we currently offer quartz heaters in:

 Our prices are incredibly competitive and we even offer a generous multi-buy discount.
 For example, buy 2-3 quartz heaters and we will take 2% off your order.
 Purchase 3-5 and we’ll take 7.5% off, 6-10 and we’ll give you a 10% reduction and so on.
 We also provide free delivery on all elements.